 The Downtown Grand Forks KRVR-CPR Union Station ...

-The original relationship of Tracy Holland's KRVR and the CPR at that time, although amicable, was not always perfect.
-The CPR had rescued the struggling Hot Air Line on occasion, but their generosity, according to one account, went only so far when it came to sharing smelter access beyond Cuprum and the City of Grand Forks.
+The CPR's quiet involvement with Tracy Holland's KRVR was supportive, but not always overly generous.
+It had rescued the struggling Hot Air Line on occasion, but its generosity seemingly went only so far when it came to sharing smelter access beyond Cuprum and the City of Grand Forks.
 Bill Laux claims that the CPR did not permit the Hot Air to lay a diamond crossing of its tracks at Cuprum.
-Instead, it required that the Hot Air trains switch onto its rails, run for a few yards on them, and then switch off to the south.
-That ensured that the CPR could charge each Hot Air train crossing its rails, a switching fee, and as well it would get all the Republic ore to haul on its own rails the last few miles to the Granby smelter.
+Instead, it required the Hot Air trains to switch onto its rails, run for a few yards on them, and then switch off to the south.
+That ensured that the CPR could charge each Hot Air train crossing its rails a switching fee, and Republic ore would thus be hauled on its own rails the last few miles to the Granby smelter.

 But in the end, after the CPR assumed ownership of the Hot Line (KRVR) in 1911, the two railways set aside their differences and integrated their Grand Forks railroad facilities.
 The CPR had originally chosen to locate its passenger depot in Columbia, two miles distant from downtown, making it inconvenient for potential incoming or outgoing passengers to travel between the Westend and downtown.
-The KRVR on the other hand had just upgraded and enlarged their downtown depot to handle more traffic but lacked a decent roundhouse or adequate yard facilities of its own.
-The CPR happened to have these facilities, having migrated them to the Westend from Eholt in 1913, where they additionally built a large new six stall roundhouse.
-The CPR needed a downtown depot.
-So they agreed to share these resources and the large downtown passenger depot was thus henceforth shared as the "Union Depot".
+The KRVR on the other hand had just upgraded and enlarged their downtown depot to handle a good deal more traffic, but it lacked a decent roundhouse or adequate yard facilities of its own.
+The CPR however had just recently migrated a good part of the Eholt infrastructure to the Westend and also built a large new six stall roundhouse.
+So they agreed to share these resources, and the large downtown passenger depot was thus henceforth shared as the "Union Depot".
 The city of Grand Forks welcomed this arrangement, even offering the railways tax benefits as an incentive to implement it.

-Barrie Sanford further describes the arrangement in these words, "...
+Roger Burrows describes the resulting effects of this arrangement with these words, "...
 Prior to the station's opening in May 1913, Canadian Pacific passenger trains stopped at the CPR station outside the city limits, but after that date CPR trains diverted off the main track at either Cuprum or City Junction and into the city centre.
 The station was also used by KVR trains operating on the North Fork line and to Republic.
 In 1921 the bridge over the Kettle River between Cuprum and the downtown station was damaged by high water.
 Thereafter CPR routed passenger trains to and from the downtown station only via the trackage from City Junction at the west end of town (near current CPR Station pub).
 Eastbound trains headed into the station and westbound trains backed in.
 This awkward arrangement continued until 1952 when CPR trains reverted to using the original station".

 The Union Station appears in the upper right hand corner of this aerial view, with three freight cars parked alongside.
 There is no evidence of the station or the tracks today, although we can safely say that the station and its siding occupied a good portion of what is now the Buy-Low Foods block on 4th Street.
 While here, we can also locate Winnipeg Avenue stretching horizontally across the top of the photo.
 The railway tracks from the Union Station cross Winnipeg Avenue to a fruit storage and transport facility and continue northward out of the picture toward the West end of town.
 We can see the old hospital on the north side of Winnipeg Avenue at the top of the photo and the old court house to its left.
 The current City Hall appears below.
 The photographer and the date of this photograph are unknown but could be estimated from the evidence of other buildings with a known history.

-We can get at least some idea regarding the "big picture" of downtown from Rosalie Moore's excellent panoramic view of the Grand Forks valley published elsewhere on these web pages.
+We can get at least some idea regarding the "big picture" of downtown from Rosalie Moore's excellent panoramic view of the Grand Forks valley in 1932 published elsewhere on these web pages.
 (Link to panorama) A close up of the relevant portion of the panorama appears below.
 We can see the Union Station at lower left along 3rd Street, tilting to the right and leading upward to the railroad bridge across the Kettle River and Ruckle Addition (Cuprum) on the other side.
 Curiously, in this photograph, this bridge is clearly visible, despite Roger Burrow's description of its demise in 1921.
 But it is possible that it may not have been actually dismantled until 1932.
 The old CPR/KRVR railroad bed can be faintly seen crossing the CPR tracks which span the photograph from side to side.